perladvent/perldotcom/content/article/_pub_2001_09_04_tiedhash.md

 {
-   "categories" : "data",
    "authors" : [
       "dave-cross"
    ],
-   "title" : "Changing Hash Behaviour with tie", "thumbnail" : "/images/_pub_2001_09_04_tiedhash/111-hashtie.jpg", "image" : null,
-   "date" : "2001-09-04T00:00:00-08:00",
    "draft" : null,
+   "slug" : "/pub/2001/09/04/tiedhash.html",
    "description" : " Introduction In my experience, hashes are just about the most useful built-in datatype that Perl has.
 They are useful for so many things - from simple lookup tables to complex data structures.
-And, of course, most Perl Objects have...", "tags" : [
+And, of course, most Perl Objects have...", "categories" : "data",
+   "title" : "Changing Hash Behaviour with tie", "image" : null,
+   "date" : "2001-09-04T00:00:00-08:00",
+   "tags" : [
       "tied-hash-behaviour"
    ],
-   "slug" : "/pub/2001/09/04/tiedhash.html"
+   "thumbnail" : "/images/_pub_2001_09_04_tiedhash/111-hashtie.jpg"
 }